Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

 where we introduced $\Xi^{\prime}$ defined as $\Xi^{\prime}:=\tilde{\omega}^{\prime}/{\omega}^{\prime}$.
 Therefore, fixing the arbitrary integration constant such that $\Xi^{\prime}(\bar{m}^{2\eta}+y,x)$ vanish for $y=0$; the Lagrange inversion theorem \ref{inv} must be applied, leading to:

 where $z$ must be defined as $z=(2g)\omega^{\prime}(\bar{m}^{2\eta}+z)$, which is nothing but $-d\tau(0)$ given in the last section.
-Therefore, the full asymptotic function $\bar{\tau}^\star(x)$ is essentially the one loop function, where the bare mass is replaced by the effective mass: \begin{proposition} In the large $d$ limit, and in the melonic sector, the momentum depends two point function $\tau(p)$ goes toward the asymptotic behavior:
+Therefore, the full asymptotic function $\bar{\tau}^\star(x)$ is essentially the one loop function, where the bare mass is replaced by the effective mass: \begin{proposition} In the large $d$ limit, and the melonic sector, the momentum depends two-point function $\tau(p)$ goes toward the asymptotic behavior:

 where the function $\Xi$ is defined as:

 \end{proposition}